monokal/GAZE/README.md

 ![GAZE project logo](docs/raccoon.png "GAZE project")

 ## What's GAZE?
 It's a true turnkey open-source media centre solution.
-It will deploy, configure and pipe together the following services, making use of Docker's ecosystem:
+It will deploy, configure and network the following services, making use of Docker's ecosystem:
 - Sonarr, to manage TV series downloads.
 - Radarr, to manage movie downloads.
 - Transmission, a torrent client.